Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization II: types of quantization

-Slightly modifying the Segal-Bargmann transform defined in \cite{alonso2023} we can stablish a unitary isomorphism In order to define this modified Segal-Bargmann transform we should deal with the extra $1/2$ factor appearing in the characteristic functional $C$ \eqref{eq:measure_sch_C}.
+Slightly modifying the Segal-Bargmann transform defined in \cite{alonsoGeometricFlavours2023} we can establish a unitary isomorphism that preserves the algebra spanned by $a^{\mathbf{x}},a^{\dagger \mathbf{x}}$.
+In order to define this modified Segal-Bargmann transform we should deal with the extra $1/2$ factor appearing in the characteristic functional $C$ \eqref{eq:measure_sch_C}.
 To do so let us first define $\Psi_{Hol}=\tilde{\mathcal{B}}_{Sch}(\Psi_{Sch})$.
 Then, we choose

-where $e^{if(\varphi^\mathbf{x})}$ is a phase factor.
-This is similar to the definition in \cite{Oeckl2012}, with the addition of the phase factor.
-We include it because the isomorphism does not respect the operator representation of the creation and annihilation operators and therefore modifies the representation of the momentum and field operators.
-For instance if we take $f=0$, the corresponding $\tilde{\mathcal{B}}_{0}$ transformation produces
+where $e^{if(\varphi^\mathbf{x})}$ is a phase factor to be determined.
+This is similar to the definition in \cite{oecklSchrodingerRepresentation2012}, with the addition of the phase factor.
+For instance if we take $f=0$, and we denote the corresponding transformation as $\tilde{\mathcal{B}}$, it reads:

-Thus, departing from the expressions of $a^x$ and $a^{\dagger x}$ shown under \eqref{eq:operator_momentum} we can not recover the expressions of \eqref{eq:crationannihilation}.
-To solve this problem we choose and obtain
+These relations are derived explicitly in \ref{sse:Segal-Bargmann-SCh}.
+Thus, departing from the expressions of $a^x$ and $a^{\dagger x}$ shown under \eqref{eq:quantizationholomorphic} we can not recover the expressions of \eqref{eq:crationannihilation}.
+To solve this problem we choose, up to a constant